MrR0807/Notes/understanding-parquet-file.md

 ### Columnar layout advance

 In previouse sections I've tried to visualise the problem space and simplisticly explain what is the difference between row and column storages.
-In this section I'd like to take a deeper dive into columnar databases optimisation and how advancing technology popularised columnar databases[1].
+In this section I'd like to take a deeper dive into columnar databases optimisations and how advancing technology popularised columnar databases[1].

 #### History